MassimoPerini/online-gnn-learning/README.md

-# Priority based sampling
+# Learning on Streaming Graphs with Experience Replay

+This project applies experience replay to enable continuous graph representation learning in the streaming setting.
-This project updates an Inductive Graph Neural Network while the graph evolves via a priority-based method for selecting rehearsed samples.
+We update an Inductive Graph Neural Network while graph changes arrive as a stream or vertices or edges.

-The priority method is compared with three baselines:
-* Random: trains over vertices selected randomly
+This repository contains the implementation of the following online training methods:
+* Random-Based Rehearsal-RBR: yields a uniform sample of the entire training graph
+* Priority-Based Rehearsal-PBR: prioritizes datapoints based on the model prediction error

+We also provide the following baseline implementations:
 * No-rehearsal: trains over new vertices only
-* Offline: performs multiple epochs over the graph
+* Offline: performs multiple epochs over the entire graph

 ## Getting Started